chipmuenk/pyfda/README.md

 * HDL filter implementation: Implementing a fixpoint filter in VHDL / Verilog without errors requires some experience, verifying the correct performance in a digital design environment with very limited frequency domain simulation options is even harder.

 #### Ideas (for the not so near future or for )
-* Use audio files as stimuli in the impz widget and store results.
-Maybe real-time for FIR filters?
 * Keep multiple designs in memory, switch between them, compare results and store the whole set
 * Graphical modification of poles / zeros
 * Document filter designs in PDF / HTML format
 * Design, analysis and export of filters as second-order sections, display and edit them in the P/Z widget
 * Multiplier-free filter designs (CIC, GCIC, LDI, SigmaDelta-Filters, ...) for fixpoint filters with a low number of multipliers (or none at all)
-* Export of Python filter objects
 * Analysis of different fixpoint filter topologies (direct form, cascaded form, parallel form, ...) concerning overflow and quantization noise